Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2/README.md

 ## Steps

-1. Create another directory so that you have this structure: `WIP/Part1-2/browserifyModules`
+1. Create another directory so that you have this structure: `WIP/Ch01/browserifyModules`

 1. You will be doing command line work in this folder.
 You can get there in VS code by right clicking the new folder and choosing Open in Terminal.

-1. Let's separate the script you created into two files.

-1. In your new `browserifyModules` folder, create a file called `printHobbies.js` and copy the print function you created into it - and use module.exports as shown:
+1. In your new `browserifyModules` folder, create a new file called `printHobbies.js` and copy this code into it - which includes module.exports as shown:

     ``` javascript
     function printHobbyInfo(hobby) {